berkaygediz/RichSpan/README.md

 ### Usage

-To run the text editor, navigate to the project directory and run the following command:

 ```
 python main.py
 ```

-Coming soon!

 ## Contributing

-Contributions to the BG Text Editor project are welcome!
+Contributions to the RichSpan project are welcome!
 If you find any issues or have ideas for improvements, feel free to create an issue or submit a pull request.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-BG Text Editor is inspired by the need for a simple and efficient text editor that provides essential features for everyday use.
-It wouldn't have been possible without the amazing PyQt5 library and the community support.
-Thank you!